 Children and Poverty

 Strategic sustainability is not only about the environment; it is about individuals and society as well.
-In China, there are still an abundance of societal issues, such as issues related to the 60 million left-behind children and tens of millions of people who live below the poverty line.
+In China, there is still an abundance of societal issues, such as issues related to the 60 million left-behind children and tens of millions of people who live below the poverty line.
 However, a few weeks ago, the Chinese government announced that it will end poverty by 2020.

 This is a goal that would unleash the largest “bottom of the pyramid” economic development scheme to ever be launched.
 It is a scheme that would, if successful, cause a significant jump in China’s GDP growth and would provide an abundance of opportunities for businesses to engage with, and sell solutions to, targeted communities.

 Younger generations have become more health-conscious about their food and the Chinese government has begun supporting the vegetarian movement as part of their efforts to reduce meat consumption in the country.

 The vegetarian/health-focused market is expected to grow by 20% due to middle-class millennials in Chinese cities being one of the most active and health-conscious populations in the world.

 In summary, China has made huge progress in terms of environmental and societal sustainability.
 China’s development success is so great that it blew past its 2020 goal of building 40 million panels and 2017 saw more blue skies than it ever has in the last ten years.
 Despite this success, there is still a lot of room for improvement and for many markets to be tapped.